felixhagspiel/jsOnlyLightbox/README.md

 	lightbox.load(options);

 ### `lightbox.open('src-link')`
-If you want you can open the box by any element on your page.
+If you want you can open the box by click on any element on your page.
 Example:

 	document.getElementById('open-lightbox').addEventListener('click',function(){
 		lightbox.open('../img/lightbox/1.jpg');
+	});

+You can also just pass a reference to an image rather than a src-URL.
+Example:

+	var myImg = document.getElementById('myImg');
+	document.getElementById('open-lightbox').addEventListener('click',function(){
+		lightbox.open(myImg);
 	});

 ### `lightbox.close()`
 Closes the lightbox.